eftekhar-hossain/Bengali-VQA/README.md

 ### Folder Organization

-Folders need to organized as follows in `Bengali-VQA` directory.
+Folders need to be organized as follows in the `Bengali-VQA` directory.

 ```
 ├── Dataset